How to map an archive collection

 4.8 If needed, revise the list of interesting items; then if necessary, call up and examine more items from the collection.

 4.9 At this point, but not before, decide which items to digitally photograph, and resist photographing everything.
 As a previous ‘how to’ has explained, this just defers the problem of figuring out how a collection works and whether and to what extent its content is relevant.
 In the case of the Paton collection, what was photographed was: *the inventory, *a small number of letters about land purchases because this frequently involved the disappropriation and removal of black people, *some items mentioning the Diggers Revolution in early mining days, and *regarding the Newlands Company.
-Before doing this, a file structure on the computer was made with these headings, so that as these items were photographed they could be immediately downloaded where they could be easily found again.
+Before doing this, a file structure on the computer was made with these headings, so that as these items were photographed they were immediately downloaded where they could be easily found again.

 5. Answering the questions